tkuhrt/hyperledger-community/scripts/README.md

 Options:
   --since: Specify from which date to obtain contributors (mm/dd/yyyy).
            By default obtains contributors from the start of the repo.
+  --until: Specify the date upto which to obtain contributors (mm/dd/yyyy).
+           By default obtains contributors to the end of the repo.
   --help:  Shows this help message
 ```